devop-sys/Netflix-Clone-Project/README.md

    After running the Dockerfile, the page will appear blank without any movies because the API key wasn't integrated correctly.

-   So docker stop server and remove that server.
+   So stop docker server and remove it.

 **Step 4: Obtain the API Key.**
 1. Open a web browser and navigate to TMDB (The Movie Database) website.